Frequently Asked Questions about Wenlin

 How can I use Wenlin in conjunction with my web browser to study Chinese texts on the Internet?

-You can use a regular web browser, such as Netscape or Internet Explorer, to access the web.
-Then, when you find a Chinese text that you would like to read using Wenlin, you can copy the text (or a portion of it), using the Copy command in the browser, and then go to Wenlin and use the commands New (to open a blank, untitled window) and Paste.
+You can use a regular web browser to access the web.
+Then, when you find a Chinese text that you would like to read using Wenlin, you can copy the text, using the Copy command in the browser, and then go to Wenlin and use the commands New (to open a blank, untitled window) and Paste.

 Unicode text on the clipboard is recognized automatically by Wenlin.
 Recent versions of some browsers will put Unicode on the clipboard, even if the original text is in another encoding.
 Unfortunately, sometimes the browser doesn't recognize the original encoding, and then it may only put question marks on the clipboard.
 In such cases it may be necessary to set up your browser so that it knows how the text is encoded.
 Of course, this is closely related to the issue of making the browser itself display Chinese.